michaelbrophy/spellcheck/README.md

+## About the Program

+This is a spell checker program that takes two inputs:
+1. A dictionary file that should contain all words that are considered "valid", with one word per line and no whitespace.
+2. An input file that will have every word in it checked against the dictionary file.

+The program will output all words that are not in the dictionary file (with some caveats mentioned below) with some suggested words that get calculated according to a configurable Levenshtein algorithm, some context surrounding the word, and the position of the word in the file in the form of a line and a column number.

 ## Prerequisites

 - If you would like to build a JAR file yourself, you will need to install the Java Development Kit (JDK 19.0.1)